 - Piped into the centers of custard or Boston cream pie donuts.

-- As a base filling for fruit tart, strawberry tart, rhubarb custard tart, and fruit flan.
+- As a base filling for fruit tart, strawberry tart, rhubarb custard tart, raspberry tart, and fruit flan.

 👩🍳 Recipe success tips